Everything You Need to Know About Renters Insurance in 2025

 If you're trying to figure out how to get renters insurance, you should know it's inexpensive, straightforward to get, and helps you manage financial risks.
-Some landlords require renters insurance, which protects both the rental business and the tenant.
+Some landlords even require renters insurance, which protects both the rental business and the tenant.
 But even if it’s not a mandatory part of your lease agreement, it’s still a must-have for any renter.

-If you’re thinking about protecting yourself, you’re in good company.
+If you’re thinking about protecting yourself with renters insurance, you’re in good company.
 Research shows that 55% of U.S. renters, or 61 million people, currently have renters insurance policies.
-We’ll dive into everything you need to know about how to find renters insurance and finding the best policy for you.

 What Is Renters Insurance?